Sadhu: Jainism

 The Jain community is traditionally discussed in its texts with four terms: sadhu (monks), sadhvi or aryika (nuns), sravaka (laymen householders) and sravika (laywomen householders).
-As in Hinduism and Buddhism, the Jain householders support the monastic community.
+As in Hinduism, the Jain householders support the monastic community.
 The sadhus and sadhvis are intertwined with the Jain lay society, perform murtipuja (Jina idol worship) and lead festive rituals, and they are organized in a strongly hierarchical monastic structure.

-There are differences between the Digambara and Svetambara sadhus and sadhvi traditions.
+There are differences between the Digambara and Śvetāmbara sadhus and sadhvi traditions.
 The Digambara sadhus own no clothes as a part of their interpretation of Five vows, and they live their ascetic austere lives in nakedness.
 The Digambara sadhvis wear white clothes.
-The Svetambara sadhus and sadhvis both wear white clothes.
-According to a 2009 publication by Harvey J. Sindima, Jain monastic community had 6,000 sadhvis of which less than 100 belong to the Digambara tradition and rest to Svetambara.
+The Śvetāmbara sadhus and sadhvis both wear white clothes.
+According to a 2009 publication by Harvey J. Sindima, Jain monastic community had 6,000 sadhvis of which less than 100 belong to the Digambara tradition and rest to Śvetāmbara.

-Becoming a sadhu

-The processes and rituals of becoming a sadhu vary with sect; in almost all sects, a sadhu is initiated by a guru, who bestows upon the initiate a new name, as well as a mantra, (or sacred sound or phrase), which is generally known only to the sadhu and the guru and may be repeated by the initiate as part of meditative practice.

-Becoming a sadhu is a path followed by millions.
-It is supposed to be the fourth phase in a Hindu's life, after studies, being a father and a pilgrim, but for most it is not a practical option.
-For a person to become sadhu needs vairagya.
-Vairagya means desire to achieve something by leaving the world (cutting familial, societal and earthly attachments).

-A person who wants to become sadhu must first seek a guru.
-There, he or she must perform guruseva which means service.
-The guru decides whether the person is eligible to take sannyasa by observing the sisya (the person who wants to become a sadhu or sanyasi).
-If the person is eligible, guru upadesa (which means teachings) is done.
-Only then, the person transforms into sanyasi or sadhu.
-There are different types of sanyasis in India who follow different sampradya.
-But, all sadhus have a common goal: attaining moksha (liberation).